Ksamgit/NETWORKWALKS-KUGBE-B083-WK1-PM1-CYBERSECURITY--LAB-SETUP/README.md

 ## Step 1.
 Install 7-Zip

-7-Zip was installed to extract the Kali Linux virtual-machine package when required.
+7-Zip was installed to extract the Kali Linux virtual-machine 7.2 ZIP File package when required.

-The tool is useful for extracting compressed virtual-machine files before importing them into VirtualBox.
+The tool is useful for extracting compressed virtual-machine files in zip ext before importing/opening them in VirtualBox.

 ---

 ## Step 2.
 Install VirtualBox

-Oracle VirtualBox 7.2 was installed on the Windows 10 host operating system.
+Oracle VirtualBox 7.2 was installed on the Windows 11 host operating system.

 VirtualBox was selected as the hypervisor because it provides the virtualization platform required to create and manage the cybersecurity laboratory.